 SI.5.2 Registered participants

 Any organization may register as a participant in a workshop and participation will be open to the registered participants only.
 Participants are not required to be appointed by the ISO member body in their country.
-The workshop secretariat, chair and proposer shall endeavour to ensure that the broadest range of interests is represented in any workshop and that there is an appropriate balance of representation.
+The workshop secretariat, Chair and proposer shall endeavour to ensure that the broadest range of interests is represented in any workshop and that there is an appropriate balance of representation.
 If needed, this may require that some limitation be placed on participation (for example no more than two registered participants from the same corporate body or organization).
 If the need to limit participation is expected at the outset, this shall be indicated in the proposal submitted to the ISO Technical Management Board.
-If a need for limitation becomes apparent after announcement of the workshop, this shall be authorized by the TMB secretariat following consultation with the ISO/TMB chair and, if needed, other ISO/TMB members.
+If a need for limitation becomes apparent after announcement of the workshop, this shall be authorized by the TMB secretariat following consultation with the ISO/TMB Chair and, if needed, other ISO/TMB members.

 Workshop secretariats are responsible for ensuring that the outcome of the workshop is truly international, i.e. it is attended by more than one country.